ChrisPayneHome/LOTR-Network/README.md

 ### LOTR Network Notebook <a name="notebook"></a>

-This is a notebook that conducts all the analysis and produces any plots/data athat will be used later.
+This is a notebook that conducts all the analysis, including the network graphs and centrality data.

+### Network Viz Markdown

+The Rmarkdown file is a run-through of how the data visualisations were made.
+The identically named HTML file is the knitted version of this document.

 ![lotr_community](https://user-images.githubusercontent.com/67926222/177049622-abf72109-13ec-4c0c-8dcc-73fa1bffa8cf.png)